Signs A Cat Came From An Abusive Home

 Thinking of a cat having scars from abuse is enough to break any cat lover’s heart, but there are other physical signs as well that a cat could have come from an abusive home.
 If a rescue cat’s general appearance is poor, this can be a sign their past life was not a good one.
 Cats from hoarding situations are often matted, malnourished, and suffer from a long list of health problems—from flea infestation to eye infections, etc. Getting your kitty into better shape puts them on a path towards a better quality of life and is the very best thing you can do for them—aside from giving them a loving forever home.

 Extreme cases of animal abuse are now considered a felony in the United States, and it’s relieving to know that animals are getting the voice they need so that they don’t have to suffer at the hands of humans without repercussions.
 Knowing and understanding the signs of animal abuse is the first step toward giving a cat a better life.
-And thankfully a cat which has been abused will never have to suffer again for a single second once they’ve entered your life.
-Rescuing cats truly saves lives, and it also gives cats that had a horrible start in life a chance to live like a real cat.
+And thankfully a cat that has been abused will never have to suffer again for a single second once they’ve entered your life.
+Rescuing cats truly saves lives, and it also gives cats who had a horrible start in life a chance to live like a real cat.

 My handsome, Mr. Purple